DevCodeOne/lp/doc/project_log.md

 ===

 Problems with creating cross compiler toolchain.
 Switch to docker instead which will emulate an arm system.
 Also this will be easier to use on other platforms as well

+Day Three
+===

+Switch to archlinuxarm since they have a cross crompiler toolchain that works